TinaS241/Airsoft-Vapen/README.md

 What libraries or frameworks will be used?
 None right now, FrameWork will be Django Framework

-As a user, I want to be able to add a picture of my airsoft gun and all the components to it and attachments to it.
-I want to be able to find other users’ builds and put them on a favorites list and rate them.
-Comment area to ask about the build.
-Link to youtube reviews base on the gun itself.
+As a user, I want to be able to add a picture of my airsoft gun and what part i have install and give info about what i have done to it.
+I want to be able to find other users’ builds and put them on a favorites list and rate them and post a comment to ask about the build.
+I want a link to where they bought the parts and gun.

 # Task